DCMLab/standards/README.md

 ## Harmonic annotation standard

-The DCML standard for harmonic annotations consists in a set of [annotation guidelines](https://dcmlab.github.io/standards) and a [regular expression](https://github.com/DCMLab/standards/blob/master/harmony.py).
-The guidelines are the reference for annotators applying the standard for the task of encoding harmonic analysis, and explain how the open-source software [MuseScore](https://musescore.org/) can be used to enter chord labels into scores so that they can be
+The DCML standard for harmonic annotations consists in a detailed [annotation tutorial](https://dcmlab.github.io/standards/build/html/tutorial/), a [reference](https://dcmlab.github.io/standards), and a [regular expression](https://github.com/DCMLab/standards/blob/master/harmony.py).
+The tutorial represents the reference for annotators applying the standard for the task of encoding harmonic analysis, and explain how the open-source software [MuseScore](https://musescore.org/) can be used to enter chord labels into scores so that they can be
-* automatically extracted using the tools developed at the DCML, and
+* automatically extracted using the [parser](https://johentsch.github.io/ms3) developed at the DCML, and
 * split into the various encoded features using the regular expression.

 ### Use Cases